earnaz/Harley-Davidson-CAN-Bus/README.md

 Run Serial Monitor to see if it worked
-Make sure to use 9600 baudrate in the serial monitor Check Device Manager in windows and make sure your bitrate for your comport is set to 9600
+Make sure to use 9600 baudrate in the serial monitor Check Device Manager in windows and make sure your bitrate for your comport is set to 9600 My files are modified for 8mhz chrystal make sure your MCP2515 has the same or change it.
 ```

 ## Decoded Packets